 Compare this to the other alternative.
 The stock tanks to 50 percent below what you paid for it without your knowledge so you have no opportunity to act and sell to mitigate your loss.

 Stop and reverse orders are effectively an extension of stop-loss orders.
 They're used when a trader wants to quickly reverse his position, hence the name.
 For example, if a trader is in a long trade and he wants to exit that long trade and enter a short trade at the same price, he would use a stop and reverse order.

 The same task could be accomplished manually, of course, by placing an exit order then following that up by immediately placing an entry order, but stop and reverse orders are obviously more streamlined and efficient because they combine the entry and exit and all that activity into a single order.

 Stop and reverse orders aren't a standard order type, and not all brokerages or any exchanges offer them.
 In fact, relatively few do.
 Stop and reverse orders are therefore typically implemented by the trader's trading software or order entry software, and their implementation can likewise vary significantly.
 The end result is the same, however—you end up with a new trade in the opposite direction.

 But not all trading software offers this stop and reverse accommodation, either.
-If your trading software doesn't do so, you can still manually create a stop and reverse order by doubling the number of contracts, shares, or lots in your stop loss orders.
-For example, if a trader is in a long trade with one contract, a stop loss order that is placed for two contracts will function exactly like a stop and reverse order.
+If yours doesn't, you can still manually create a stop and reverse order by doubling the number of contracts, shares, or lots in your stop-loss orders.
+For example, if a trader is in a long trade with one contract, a stop-loss order that is placed for two contracts will function exactly like a stop and reverse order.